9 chore chart ideas for kids

 4. Whiteboard chart

 A whiteboard is a great way to keep track of chores because it’s easy to erase and change as needed.
-Write out the chores on the board and then let your child check them off as they’re completed.
+Write the chores on the board, and then let your child check them off as completed.
 You can even use different coloured markers to make it more fun or colour-code different types of chores.

 5. Chore jar

 This is a fun and easy way to assign chores.
 Write out each chore on a small piece of paper, fold them up and put them in a jar.
-Then, let your child choose one at random to do for the day.
+Then, let your child choose one randomly for the day.
 You can also use this method to assign rewards (for example, if your child does all their chores for the week, they can choose a prize from the jar).

 6. Extra cash chore chart